-[13] For the purposes of this determination, when a Title IX coordinator brings a complaint, he or she will be considered the complainant.
+[14] For the purposes of this determination, when a Title IX coordinator brings a complaint, he or she will be considered the complainant.

-[14] Complex cases may combine allegations of sexual misconduct and other offenses, and the UWC may not be the only University body with authority to hear a complaint.
+[15]Complex cases may combine allegations of sexual misconduct and other offenses, and the UWC may not be the only University body with authority to hear a complaint.
 In such cases, the UWC will retain jurisdiction over all charges of sexual misconduct, and other charges will be heard according to the circumstances of each case.
 In some cases, for example, the UWC may hear all charges, and, in other cases, a different decision-making body may decide the charges that do not relate to sexual misconduct.
 In cases involving multiple types of charges, the chair of the UWC will consult with the official responsible for the other relevant body and together they will determine the appropriate forum.
 If there is disagreement about the appropriate forum or manner in which to hear a case, the provost will make the final decision.

-[15] See footnote 10 for examples of interim measures that may be taken.
+[16] See footnote 10 for examples of interim measures that may be taken.

-[16] In cases involving sexual violence, if the fact-finder or panel chooses to consider medical or laboratory evidence, that consideration should include a trained forensic examiner's written opinion or testimony.
+[17] In cases involving sexual violence, if the fact-finder or panel chooses to consider medical or laboratory evidence, that consideration should include a trained forensic examiner's written opinion or testimony.
 Neither the fact-finder nor the panel may review documents or hear testimony covered by a legal privilege (for example, psychiatric patient records and attorney-client communications).

-[17] If a Title IX coordinator has brought a complaint on behalf of a person who is not a current or former member of the Yale community, the panel must hear that person's testimony, if he or she wishes to appear.
+[18] If a Title IX coordinator has brought a complaint on behalf of a person who is not a current or former member of the Yale community, the panel must hear that person's testimony, if he or she wishes to appear.

-[18] See footnote 10 for examples of non-disciplinary remedies.
+[19] See footnote 10 for examples of non-disciplinary remedies.

-[19] Complainants are always entitled to receive the panel's findings of fact and conclusions regarding culpability, and complainants are always entitled to know the recommended penalty if the penalty would affect them directly (for example, if it is recommended that the respondent not be permitted to approach the complainant or that the respondent be suspended).
+[20] Complainants are always entitled to receive the panel's findings of fact and conclusions regarding culpability, and complainants are always entitled to know the recommended penalty if the penalty would affect them directly (for example, if it is recommended that the respondent not be permitted to approach the complainant or that the respondent be suspended).
 However, in some cases, federal and state law may restrict the panel's ability to share its recommendations with the complainant if the recommended penalty would not affect the complainant directly.
 In those cases, the secretary will remove the recommendations from the report and explain to the complainant why it was necessary to do so.

-[20] Except for this response, neither the parties nor their representatives may communicate with a decision maker about a pending case.
+[21] Except for this response, neither the parties nor their representatives may communicate with a decision maker about a pending case, and the decision makers will not consider documents sent to them by third parties on behalf of the complainant or respondent.

-[21] As discussed in footnote 19, the complainant will not receive notice of the penalty in some cases.
+[22]As discussed in footnote 19, the complainant will not receive notice of the penalty in some cases.

-[22] If the provost or dean rejects some or all of the conclusions or recommendations contained in the panel's post-appeal report, he or she will explain that decision to the panel in writing, just as he or she would under Section 7.5.
-If the decision maker rejects the panel's initial conclusions or recommendations, and then rejects the panel's post-appeal conclusions or recommendations, authority to render a final decision on the matter will be transferred to the president, provost, or vice president, as appropriate.
+[23] If the decision maker rejects some or all of the conclusions or recommendations contained in the panel's post-appeal report, he or she will explain that decision to the panel in writing, just as he or she would under Section 7.5.
+If the decision maker rejects the panel's initial conclusions or recommendations, and then rejects the panel's post-appeal conclusions or recommendations, the president, provost, or vice president, as appropriate, will review the final decision.

-[23] The minutes of a UWC hearing consist of a protocol annotated to indicate the time at which each phase of the process started and ended.
+[24] The minutes of a UWC hearing consist of a protocol annotated to indicate the time at which each phase of the process started and ended.
 The minutes do not record statements, testimony, or questions.